 Interested in becoming a volunteer at Mission San Juan Capistrano?

 Please click on the link above and complete the application.
 You will then be added to the waiting list.
-Currently we are not accepting new volunteers but hope to be able to later in the year.
+Currently we are not accepting new volunteers but hope to be able to later in the year or in 2022.
 At that time we will send out information about next steps.

 All prospective volunteers must attend this open house and required to attend training before serving on the Mission grounds.
 Following the open house, prospective volunteers will be required to participate in an interview with staff members as well as guest engagement training.
 All applicants will also be required to follow our Code of Ethics.